wombleton/gitlaw-nz/acts/E/Education Act 1989.md

     *   (d) sitting an examination that a student is required to sit as part of a programme or training scheme or providing another person to sit the exam in place of the student.

-    (5) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding $10,000\.
+    (5) A person who commits an offence against this section is liable on conviction to a fine not exceeding $10,000\.

     (6) In this section,---